yogeshhegde/processor-sdk-doc/source/android/Overview/_Processor_SDK_Android_Building_The_SDK.rst

 **After building all components, refer to instruction in next section for flashing the images to EVM**

+.. ifconfig:: CONFIG_part_variant in ('AM62X')

     The android images generated for the AM62X-SK EVM are compatible with the Beagle Play board.
     For flashing the Beagle Play, see the `dedicated application note`_.

     .. _dedicated application note: ../devices/AM62X/android/Application_Notes_BeaglePlay.html